 The best-known story by Southern author Fannie Flagg made for a hilarious and touching film.
 Set in Flagg's Birmingham, Ala. hometown, it captures the experiences and friendships of multiple generations of women.

 Although it stands on its own as a comedy and adventure with clear parallels to Homer's The Odyssey, it's the roots music that makes O Brother a seminal film.
-The film and its soundtrack played key roles in keeping early country music relevant in the early oughts.
+Joel and Ethan Coen's film and its soundtrack played key roles in keeping early country music relevant in the early oughts.
 It did for country music what Cold Mountain did for raising interests in shape-note hymn singing.
+Set in rural Mississippi during the Great Depression, this is a southern film you can't miss.

 On the surface, Cold Mountain is among the best modern-day films about the Civil War.
 Its lasting effect for Southern music fans, however, was its role in spreading and normalizing the sound and practice of shape-note hymn singing.
 The old tradition retains a relatively small yet active following throughout the states and Europe.

-The story of Dr. King's voter's rights efforts in West Alabama, near his wife Coretta's Perry County birthplace, is counterbalanced by pressures directly from the White House.
-It's a bold and earnest take on events that propelled the New South further into the 20th century.
+The story of Dr. Martin Luther King's voter's rights efforts in West Alabama, near his wife Coretta's Perry County birthplace, is counterbalanced by pressures directly from the White House.
+It's a bold and earnest take on events around the Civil Rights movement that propelled the New South further into the 20th century.